-Is my smartphone listening to me all the time?
+Is your smartphone listening to you all the time?

-Yes, it is, as your microphone is constantly on for specific apps.
-The only way to reduce the problem is disabling mic access to apps that don’t need such permissions.
+Your phone could be listening to you at all times since your microphone is constantly on for specific apps.
+The only way to reduce the problem is to disable mic access to apps that don’t need such permissions.
 Or, of course, if you just don’t want them snooping around.

-How do I stop my phone from listening to me?
+How can you stop your phone from listening to you?

 Simply disable microphone access for any apps that you don’t want listening in on you.
 Especially for voice assistants like Google Assistant, Siri, and Alexa.

-How can I protect myself while using a smartphone?
+How can you protect yourself while using a smartphone?

 Easy-peasy, you can simply follow these guidelines to secure your phone: